Exploring the captivating island of Zanzibar

 On this trip, we sailed away on a traditional dhow to a private island and again enjoyed some wonderful snorkeling along the way.
 A seafood barbeque lunch is served under the trees on the island.
 After a day full of swimming, relaxing, and local dancing, guests sail back to the mainland, stopping for a quick swim in the cool waters of the mangroves.

-You discover the most breathtaking starfish when you take a wading throug the water
+You discover the most breathtaking starfish when you take a wading through the water

 Every day we went to a beach, on a photo adventure, capturing countless images of securely anchored boats, readying themselves for the rising tide’s imminent arrival.